 3. Target Stand Shooting Holder Base

-Okay, we know this isn’t a target, but it’s a target stand holder that was made with the IPSC shooter in mind.
+Okay, we know this isn’t a target, but it’s a target standholder that was made with the IPSC shooter in mind.
 It’s a stand made with steel and it holds both standard IPSC, USPSA, and IDPA targets.
 It’s also a collapsible base, which makes for easy storage.

 How Big Is a B-27 Target?

 A B-27 is one of the most common targets out there.
 You can think of B-27 as a code.
 With that being said there are varying “codes” for different targets.
 These codes, like the B-27 target, are kind of like a model number for a car, except this is a model number for shooting targets.
 A standard B-27 full-size silhouette paper target is 24”x45”.
 You can get a B-27, B-27-E, B-27 PRO-G, and more.
-Again, the code is in reference to the model of the target.
+Again, the code is about the model of the target.
 A target with a man holding a gun is a different model number than a standard black silhouette target.
 Say you wanted a target with a man shooting a gun at you, you would be getting a B-60 target, whereas a B-27E is a simple silhouette of the human torso.

 B-27 Silhouette Targets